ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 {: tip}
 <!--#/istutorial#-->

-This tutorial walks you through how to run a web application locally in a container, build a container image and push the image to a private registry and then deploy it to a Kubernetes cluster created with [{{site.data.keyword.containershort_notm}}](https://{DomainName}/kubernetes/catalog/cluster).
+This tutorial walks you through how to run a web application locally in a container, and then deploy it to a Kubernetes cluster created with [{{site.data.keyword.containershort_notm}}](https://{DomainName}/kubernetes/catalog/cluster).
+Optionaly you can build a container image and push the image to a private registry.
 Additionally, you will learn how to <!--##istutorial#-->bind a custom subdomain,<!--#/istutorial#--> monitor the health of the environment, and scale the application.
 {: shortdesc}

 Containers are a standard way to package apps and all their dependencies so that you can seamlessly move the apps between environments.
 Unlike virtual machines, containers do not bundle the operating system.
 Only the app code, run time, system tools, libraries, and settings are packaged inside containers.
 Containers are more lightweight, portable, and efficient than virtual machines.